 Determination of BART rider parking replacement occurred in parallel with the development of the Plan.
-In deciding how much rider parking to build, BART considered three main constraints to building parking: Cost and Funding, Space, and Design.
+In deciding how much rider parking to build, BART considered three main constraints to building parking: Cost/Funding, Space, and Design.
 Building and maintaining parking is very expensive, especially parking garages.
 Building parking also takes up space that could be used for other purposes like homes, community amenities, or other flexible street-level uses.

-The maximum number of BART rider parking stalls for each station were approved by the BART Board based on analysis informed by community input and station access surveys, resulting in the following rider parking maximums:
+The maximum number of BART parking stalls for BART riders (not Transit-Oriented Development residents) for each station were determined based on analysis informed by community input and station access surveys, resulting in the following rider parking maximums:

-- El Cerrito Plaza Station: Up to 150 stalls1 - North Berkeley Station: 120 stalls, in addition to the existing 80 parking stalls in auxiliary lots that will not be developed - Ashby Station: 85 stalls
+- El Cerrito Plaza Station: Up to 150 stalls2 - North Berkeley Station: 120 stalls, in addition to the existing 80 parking stalls in auxiliary lots that will not be developed - Ashby Station: 85 stalls